ThaFireDragonOfDeath/uhashtools/README.md

 Please refer the file "[COPYING](COPYING)" for the effective copyright and permission notice.

+# Known issues / ToDo
+* The developer documentation is there but can be improved.
+* The majority of the functions are undocumented.

 # Building
 ## Build dependencies
 * Visual Studio (supported are the versions 2008 up to 2022)